How Link Previews Work — The URL Unfurl Process Explained

 <title>and<meta name="description">— fallback for all platforms - Favicon — used for small icon previews

-The platform stores the extracted title, description, image URL, site name, and other values.
+The platform stores the extracted title, description, image URL, site name, canonical URL, and other values.

-Using the extracted metadata, the platform renders a visual preview card according to its own layout rules — applying its title length limits, image crop dimensions, and card format.
+Using the extracted metadata, the platform renders a visual preview card according to its own layout rules — applying title length limits, image crop dimensions, and the card format specific to that platform.

 The rendered result is then cached.
-Future shares of the same URL serve the cached preview without re-fetching the page, which is why outdated previews persist even after you update your metadata.
+Future shares of the same URL serve the cached preview without re-fetching the page — which is why outdated URL unfurls persist even after you update your metadata.

 What Metadata Powers Link Previews